stefanfranzen/javascript-bookmarklets/README.md

 I constantly seek ways to improve quality and the efficiency in minimum time, effort, friction and stress on the team in achieving high quality and frequently releasing products.

-Javascript booklets is just one little piece in that puzzle.
+Javascript bookmarklets is just one little piece in that puzzle.

 ## Contribution